Lesson 1 of 6

 Pro Tip

-When scanning for strikes in your broker platform, sort the option chain by delta rather than scrolling through strike prices.
-This instantly highlights the strikes that match your probability target.
+Quick hack: in your broker platform, sort the option chain by delta instead of scrolling through 50 strike prices.
+It instantly highlights the strikes that match your probability target.
+Saves me a ton of time every week.

-• Lower absolute delta = farther OTM = higher probability of profit but less premium
+• Lower delta = farther OTM = higher win rate but smaller paycheck per trade

 Quick Check